-- Demolition of several existing additions to the original settlement-era house. - Documentation of the existing fabric and salvage of relevant material during demolition. - Structural rehabilitation of the original house, including installation of a new foundation and repairs to the timber frame. - Removal of the second floor of the original house and structural work to enable that removal, including installation of an interior steel frame. - Upgrading the existing building envelope to meet current standards of performance. - Conservation work to the original settlement-era house. - Replacement of the demolished additions with a single contemporary addition. - A new standalone contemporary structure to the east.
+- Demolition of several existing additions to the original settlement-era house. - Documentation of the existing fabric and salvage of relevant material during demolition. - Structural rehabilitation of the original house, including installation of a new foundation and repairs to the timber frame. - Removal of the second floor of the original house and structural work to enable that removal, including installation of an interior steel frame. - Upgrading the existing building envelope to meet current standards of performance. - Conservation work to the original settlement-era house. - Replacement of the demolished additions with a single addition designed to complement the historic structure. - A new standalone structure to the east, designed as an interpretation of a vernacular village shop with subtle contemporary detailing.